 One thing you can do to narrow your search is to include the name of your city.
 Instead of searching for “family dentist near me,” try looking up something like “dentist in Haymarket VA” or “dentists in Bristow VA.”
 This will help Google’s search algorithm narrow down your search to these areas.

 For even more specificity in your search, you can narrow things down by neighborhood or even use your physical address as a starting point.
 The more specific and narrow you can get about your search area, the better the result you are going to get when you search for a “family dentist near me.”

 2. Get Personal Recommendations

-A google search for “family dentist near me” is a fine starting point, but online searches still can’t completely replace good, old-fashioned personal recommendations.
+A Google search for “family dentist near me” is a fine starting point, but online searches still can’t completely replace good, old-fashioned personal recommendations.

-Neighbors can be an invaluable resource when it comes to finding a dentist.
+Neighbors can be an invaluable resource when it comes to finding a great family dentist.
 They would know better than anyone else how to find a “family dentist near me” because that dentist is near them, too.
 If you have friends or neighbors in the area who have had dental work done recently, ask them for their recommendations for dentists.

 3. Consider Time of Day

 The definition of “family dentist near me” can swing wildly based on the time of day.
 If you have the luxury of going to see the dentist during the middle of the day, someone across town might end up being convenient and close.
 But that is not the case for everyone.

 Often, people need to sneak in their dental care during a lunch break or sick day.
 If this is the case, your time might be limited.
 As such, you may need to expand your search area a little in order to accommodate your time constraints.
 Finding a dentist you can fit into your schedule is just as important as finding one that is physically close by.